Karan Johar, Zoya Akhtar, Dibakar Banerjee & Anurag Kashyap To Release Ghost Stories This New Year

 After Lust Stories, filmmakers Karan Johar, Zoya Akhtar, Dibakar Banerjee and Anurag Kashyap are all set to spook audiences with Ghost Stories.
 Netflix announced the premiere date of the much-anticipated project, which is being dubbed as an edge-of-the-seat psychological drama on social media, and captioned the video, "When the clock strikes midnight, SCREAM. #GhostStories coming soon." - (sic)

 The video has all the filmmakers giving their messages in a secret way.
-It starts with Karan Johar recording the statements of the filmmakers who reveal few things about the series.
+It starts with Karan Johar recording the statements of the filmmakers who reveal a few things about the series.
 Read on!

 - Anurag: Last year we did Lust Stories and we had so much fun.